 - Your web search results or other online activities are monitored for the purpose of displaying certain types of ads to you.

-- Make sure you're running Windows Defender Antivirus.
+- Make sure you're running Windows Security (or Windows Defender Security Center in previous versions of Windows 10).

-- Use Microsoft Edge as your browser, because it allows plugins only from Microsoft Store.
-However, both Microsoft Edge and Internet Explorer use Windows SmartScreen, which helps block these apps.
+- Use Microsoft Edge as your browser, because it allows plug-ins only from Microsoft Store.
+However, both Microsoft Edge and Internet Explorer use Windows Defender SmartScreen, which helps block these apps.

 - Download apps only from trusted sources, such as Microsoft Store.

-- Turn on Windows Defender for Windows 10.
+- Turn on Windows Security for Windows 10.
 If the unwanted software persists, you can submit the files to Microsoft.

 - Uninstall software you don’t need using Add/Remove Programs.

-- In Windows Defender Antivirus, get the latest definitions and then run a full scan with Windows Defender.
+- In Windows Security, get the latest definitions and then run a full scan with Windows Security.
 Learn how.

 - Perform an offline scan with Windows Defender Offline.

-If you're in an enterprise, see the Microsoft Malware Protection Center for in-depth information about unwanted software.
+If you're in an enterprise, see the Windows Defender Security Intelligence website for in-depth information about unwanted software.